 When families suffer the unexpected tragedy of the death of a loved one, they are often left with significant expenses and financial losses in addition to dealing with grief.
 A family may be able to hold a driver civilly liable for causing their loved one’s wrongful death.
 In a multiple-vehicle accident such as this one, determining fault may involve significant investigation.
 In some cases, a portion of fault may be attributed to each driver if they were all driving too closely behind one another.
-A family may benefit by seeking the help of a personal injury attorney, who may be able to identify all possible defendants sharing responsibility for the fatal wreck.
+A family may benefit by seeking the help of a wrongful death lawyer, who may be able to identify all possible defendants sharing responsibility for the fatal wreck.
 In this way, the family may be able to maximize their recovery of damages incurred as a result.

 Source: ABC News, “Bruce Jenner involved in fatal car crash, passes sobriety test,” Emily Shapiro, Feb.
 7, 2015